Peer-to-Peer Social Sharing Impact Analysis

 - Test your query and iterate based on the results

-This type of SQL problem is commonly asked in PayPal technical interviews for data analyst, data scientist, and software engineer positions.
+This type of problem is commonly asked in PayPal technical interviews for data analyst, data scientist, and software engineer positions.
 Take your time to understand the problem thoroughly before writing your solution.

 Ready to start coding? 💻